dsd-cohort-team-corgi/frontend/README.md

 Did you mean to checkout our backend repository?

-Check out our twin here:
+Check out our sibling here:

 https://github.com/dsd-cohort-team-corgi/backend